Hey, we’re Swoogo.

 This story isn’t without casualties—no story about 2020 is, especially in industries like events what got hit hard.
 People everywhere got laid off, Swoogo included.
 Everyone in the events industry flailed about, trying to find a path forward when it was hard to see a week ahead, much less a year.
 But when the dust settled, Swoogo emerged, not simply having managed to add virtual capabilities; the company was transformed.

-The switch to digital experiences fed the demand for Swoogo’s services, and the demand started to let Team Swoogo grow again.
-“For the first six months after going digital, as soon as we could afford to hire new employees, we did,” Chris said.
+The switch to digital experiences fed the demand for Swoogo’s services, and the demand started to let Team Swoogo grow again, sooner than they could ever have imagined.
+“As soon as we could afford to hire new employees, we did,” Chris said.
 “We got back on track pretty fast.”

 Getting back on track is the least of what they did.
 With Chris at the helm of the S.S.
 Swoogo, the company nearly tripled its recurring revenue from May 2020 to February 2022—an astounding accomplishment for any event management platform.

 So astounding, it brought some mega investors to the table.
 In February of 2022, Swoogo announced it had raised $20 million in Series B funding.
-Sure, anyone would be excited about $20 million, but what that funding meant specifically for Swoogo was more engineers, more features, better product.
+Sure, anyone would be excited about $20 million, but what that funding meant specifically for Swoogo was more engineers, more features, better product offerings for our customers.

 And a bigger team.
 A lot bigger.

-So we’re back to the present, and not only is Swoogo an award-winning event management platform for in-person, digital, and hybrid, it’s got growth on its mind, and an employee roster about to hit ninety.
+So we’re up to the present, and not only is Swoogo an award-winning event management platform for in-person, digital, and hybrid, we’ve been scaling for more than two years, and a three-figure employee roster.
 Not too shabby.

 A culture to count on